Welcome to Your Big Sky Experience

 Here's what we have in store for you...

-As part of the required New Student Orientation program Aug.
-22-26, all new students will participate in a 6 hour Big Sky Experience during the week with a small group of their peers.
+Embedded within our week of welcome Aug.
+21-25, 2023, all new students will participate in a 6 hour Big Sky Experience during the week with a small group of their peers.
 This is the group of students you will remain with for the duration of the orientation program, led by your UM Advocate mentor.

 - Students will be asked to select their preferred site in July, so take a look now to see which options you may be interested in.